Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 41% of companies are already using prospecting videos in their prospecting emails, with a whopping 81% saying video has a direct — and positive — impact on sales.

-Video prospecting is when sales reps use video as an outreach channel to connect with potential buyers.
+Sales reps use video prospecting as an outreach channel to connect with potential buyers.

-You can use videos in any part of the sales process — be it introducing yourself to potential customers, nurturing leads, following up with interested accounts, or sharing product demos.
+You can use videos in any part of the sales process, whether introducing yourself to potential customers, nurturing leads, following up with interested accounts, or sharing product demos.

-Plus, you can leverage prospecting videos for any sales channels, including email, social media channels like LinkedIn outreach, and sales engagement platforms like Gong.
+You can use prospecting videos across channels: email, LinkedIn, and sales engagement platforms like Gong.

 Research by SalesLoft confirms the effectiveness of using video prospecting for sales professionals:

-Most of all, video outreach is more personal than text-based cold outreach, helping you gain prospects’ trust faster.
+Video outreach feels more personal than text-based cold outreach, so you build trust faster.

 In fact, all the experts we talked to agree, with DocuSign’s Market Development Rep, Rhonda Alexander, going on to say: “Honestly, [I] think any type of prospecting/marketing could use video because it’s so humanizing.
 And if you can make it fun/entertaining, that’s key in my opinion.”